freetonik/quickref.dev/README.md

 ## Contributing

-If you want to add a site to the index or add or modify a reference card, create a pull request.
+- If you want to add a site to the index or add or modify a reference card, please, create a pull request.
+- If you want to add a new bang operator (`!foo`), please, open an issue.

+Thank you.

 ## Sites